whyaxee/Smorphi-wiki/Home.md

 # Robot exercises

 There are many things you can do with your Smorphi and Smorphi2 robots.
-Do explore some of the exercises below to access some mini projects and tasks you can do with your Smorphi.
+Do explore some of the [exercises](https://github.com/WefaaRobotics/Smorphi/wiki/Robot-Exercises) to access some mini projects and tasks you can do with your Smorphi.